canonical/snapd/interfaces/builtin/README.md

 The chief difference here is that instead of having a list of two maps, we instead have a single map, and the key which changes for the two gadgets is the `slot-snap-id` which now has two values in a list.
-In this case the slot snap ID must be one of the snap IDs in the list in order for the `slot-snap-id` rule to evaluate to true.
+In this case, the slot snap ID must be one of the snap IDs in the list in order for the `slot-snap-id` rule to evaluate to true.
 So the following things must be true: